 Students should be aware that completion of a remediation must occur at least nine business days prior to the start of the clinical education experience.
 It should again be noted that failure to participate in a clinical education experience may limit a student's ability to progress through the remainder of the curriculum.
 (Since courses are offered once a year, this may necessitate stepping out until the next academic year.)
 Students should refer to Program Progression (above) for consequences.
-If the initial remediation is not successful, one more remediation activity is permitted as long as time remains within the originally designated remediation contract date.
+If the initial remediation is not successful, one more remediation activity may be permitted as determined by the course instructor as long as time remains within the originally designated remediation contract date.
 If remediation attempts continue beyond the contract date (in cases of subsequent clinical experiences) or the semester ends, this will necessitate stepping out until the next academic year.
 If the remediation is not successful, the student is considered to have an un-remediated "C" or "C-" and is suspended from the program.